Mandevilla Plant Indoor Care, Propagation and Common Problems with Solutions

 Repot Mandevilla at the beginning of spring only when it becomes extremely pot-bound as it blooms best when slightly pot-bound.
 Do not repot a plant that is in flower as it can shorten the flowering period.

-Repot the Rocktrumpet into a pot 1 size larger than the current one that has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and eventual death of the plant.
-Check out these Flower Pots with Multi Mesh Drainage Holes on Amazon.
+Repot the Rocktrumpet into a pot 1 size larger than the current one that has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and death of the plant.
+Check out these pots with drainage holes on Amazon.

 Carefully, slip the plant out of its pot, shake off the old potting mix and trim the dead roots with clean and sterilized scissors.
 Place the plant in the center of the new pot and refill with fresh, free-draining potting mix.